 If you click into a Client, you'll be directed to the Client View.
 The Client View is a central view for each of your Clients where you can analyze performance and make changes.
 Included on this page is an additional Decision Grid.

 The Client View Decision Grid differs from the Dashboard Decision Grid because all Budgets, campaigns, and performance metrics on this Decision Grid are specific to your selected Client.

 The Client View Decision Grid provides around 20 performance metrics, statuses, and attributes for each Budget or Campaign.
 Similar to the Dashboard Decision Grid, the Client View Decision Grid has two tabs that you can view performance by Budget or Campaign.

-If you click into the Budget tab you'll be provided a view into how each Budget is performing along with any enabled features (such as AutoPilot or RollOver).
 You also have access to the Campaign tab.
 The Campaign tab displays the Budgets each campaign is assigned to as well as similar performance metrics found in the Budget tab.

 Budget View Decision Grid

 Clicking on a Budget from the Client View Decision Grid will lead you to the Budget View Decision Grid.
 Similar to the Client View, the Budget View is a central view for all of the campaigns under a Budget.

 Similar to other Decision Grids, the Budget View Decision Grid provides around 20 performance metrics, statuses, and attributes for each campaign under a Budget.
 From the Budget View Decision Grid, you can make several optimizations to your campaigns if you find they're not hitting your target metrics.
 You can activate or deactivate campaigns, edit daily budgets, and change keyword bids using the Budget View Decision Grid.